Think long and hard on how you would answer this question:

 3. Submit official transcripts or documentation of any professional training, programs and courses.

 Any apprenticeships or courses taken in your workplace, through your company, government agencies, professional associations or unions, are also evaluated for college credit.
-Many of these specialized training programs, like military or EMT training, or online course programs like Straighterline, have already been reviewed by ACE and NCCRS, and through Thomas Edison State University’s Office for Assessment of Professional and Workplace Learning.
+Many of these specialized training programs, like military or EMT training, or online course programs like Straighterline, have already been reviewed by ACE and NCCRS, and through Thomas Edison State University’s Office of Professional Learning Review (OPLR).
 These credit-awarding organizations, particularly branches of the military, require individual transcripts and documentation, so make sure you submit the proper paperwork to guarantee your efforts didn’t go to waste.

 4. Submit all official examination or credit by exam scores.